Whatever Keeps You Vertical! Septuagenarian Adventures in the Mountains of Western Canada (The Canadian Cordillera)

-Whatever Keeps You VERTICAL! is a casual natural history of the Canadian Cordillera or western mountains of Canada .
-It is presented within an account or memoir of fifteen years of exploring the region, from Vancouver Island to the Rocky Mountains .
+Whatever Keeps You VERTICAL! is a casual natural history of the Canadian Cordillera (the western mountains of Canada).
+It is presented within an account, or memoir, of fifteen years of exploring the region from Vancouver Island to the Rocky Mountains.
 A septuagenarian, or 70-something, emeritus professor of geology and environmental science, LaFreniere and his wife previously explored the mountains of Europe.
 Exploring closer to home, they found that the Canadian Cordillera was within moderate driving distance of their Pacific Northwest home.
-The Canadian Rockies and other ranges harbored rich geology and wildlife along with gems of European architecture and fine dining experience tucked within the mountains’ many folds and vast heights by Gilbert F. LaFreniere.
+The Canadian Rockies and other ranges in this region harbor rich geology and wildlife along with gems of European architecture and fine dining experience tucked within the mountains’ many folds and vast heights.
+By Gilbert F. LaFreniere.

-To order Whatever Keeps you Vertical at $24.95, you can choose from any of the options listed below.
-Whichever method you choose, there is no shipping charge, and your book(s) will be mailed within 3-4 days after we receive payment:
+To order Whatever Keeps You Vertical at $24.95, you can choose from any of the options listed below.
+There is no shipping charge for orders within the United States.
+Your book(s) will be mailed within 3-4 days after we receive payment:

 1. For payment through PayPal (you do not need a PayPal account), use: